Kangra painting: Themes

 The focal theme of Kangra painting is Shringara rasa.
 The subjects are seen in Kangra painting exhibit the taste and the traits of the lifestyle of the society of that period.
 Bhakti cult was the driving force and the love story of Radha and Krishna was the main source of spiritual experience, which was also the base for the visual expression.
 Bhagavata Purana and the love poems Gita Govinda by Jayadeva were the most popular subjects dealing with the legends and the amorous plays of Radha and Krishna symbolizing the soul’s devotion to God.
 In some miniatures, the blue-god Krishna is seen dancing in the lush woodlands and every maiden’s eye is drawn to him.
 Krishna subjects, known commonly as Krishna-Lila predominate, while the themes of love, inspired by the Nayaks and nayikas and baramasa enjoyed great favor.
 The sentiment of love remained the inspiration and the central theme of Pahari painting.
 The Sat Sai depictions of the legendary lovers, on the other hand, were set against an architectural background with walls, balconies, and windows.
 Kangra paintings influenced by the Bhagavad Purana portrayed incidents from the life of the young Krishna, against the Brindavan forest or river Yamuna.
 The other popular themes were the stories of Nala and Damayanti, and those from Keshavdas's Baramasa.

+A Kangra painting in the historic Raj Mandir complex, Nerti village, Kangra, done by the artists Mukesh Dhiman and Dhani Ram in 2011, depicts the last stand of Chamba's Raja Raj Singh against the forces of Kangra's Raja Sansar Chand, which happened at the site of the Raj Mandir in 1794.

 Features of Kangra painting

 One striking feature of Kangra paintings is the verdant greenery it depicts.
 The style is naturalistic, and great attention is paid to detail.
 The foliage depicted is vast and varied.
 This is made noticeable by using multiple shades of green.
 The Kangra paintings feature flowering plants and creepers, leafless trees, rivulets, and brooks.

 The Kangra artists adopted various shades of the primary colors and used delicate and fresher hues.
 For instance, they used a light pink on the upper hills to indicate distance.

 Kangra paintings depict the feminine charm in a very graceful manner.
 Facial features are soft and refined.
 The female figures are exceptionally beautiful.

 Later Kangra paintings also depicted nocturnal scenes, and storms, and lightning.
 The paintings were often large and had complex compositions of many figures and elaborate landscapes.
 Towns and house clusters were often depicted in the distance.

+The natural poison used in the painting is generated from waste of slow fire (known as Dhuna in local language).
+Fallen wings of Turtle Dove, a local migratory bird, were also used for creating the brushes used in the paintings.

 The Kangra painters used colors made of vegetable and mineral extracts.
 They employed cool and fresh colors.
 Kangra paintings are known for the lyrical blending of form and color.